sylhare/sylhare.github.io/_posts/2021-02-21-Modern-era-js.md

 })();
 ```

-The App will be assign to an object that has two methods and one value that can be called:
+The App will be assigned to an object that has two methods and one value that can be called:

   - `App.next()` Will increase the private value id.
   - `App.reset()` Will reset the private value id to 0.
   - `App.name` Will return `App` initially.

-Also if you try to update the values:
+Also, if you try to update the values:

 ```js
 App.name = "test";
 App.id = 5;
 ```

-Then the `App.name` will have changed. <br>
+Then the `App.name` will change. <br>
-However the private value id will remain the same, instead a new field will be created `{ id: 5 }` inside `App`.
+However the private value id will remain the same (meaning `App.next` won't return _6_), instead a new field will be created `{ id: 5 }` inside `App`.

 ## JS Objects